Four Weddings and a Funeral: Plot

-At Gareth's funeral, Carrie and Charles share a brief moment, while Charles and Tom then ponder that, despite their clique's pride in being single, Gareth and Matthew were like a "married" couple.
-They wonder whether seeking "one true love" is futile.
+Gareth has a heart attack at the reception and subsequently dies; at his funeral Matthew expresses his grief by reciting W. H. Auden's "Funeral Blues", leading Charles and Tom to consider that, despite their clique's pride in being single, Gareth and Matthew were like a married couple and they question whether seeking "one true love" is futile.

-Ten months later, it is Charles and Henrietta's wedding.
-While seating guests, Tom meets his distant cousin, Deirdre, whom he has not seen since childhood; they are immediately smitten with each other.
-Scarlett and Chester are overjoyed to meet again.

-Carrie arrives and tells Charles that she and Hamish have separated following a difficult marriage.
-Charles has an emotional crisis inside the church's back room.
-After David and Matthew counsel him, Charles decides to proceed with the ceremony.
-When the vicar asks whether anyone has a reason why the couple should not marry, David uses British Sign Language to say the groom has doubts and loves someone else.
-Charles confirms this, and a furious Henrietta punches him at the altar, knocking him out and ending the ceremony.
+Ten months later, on Charles and Henrietta's wedding day, Scarlett is reunited with Chester.
+Tom and his distant cousin Deidre, who have not seen each other since childhood, become smitten with each other.
+Carrie arrives at the wedding and tells Charles she and Hamish have separated, leading Charles to have an emotional crisis; after being counselled by David and Matthew, Charles decides to proceed with the ceremony.
+David later interrupts the ceremony, using sign language to say the groom has doubts and loves someone else.
+Charles confirms this and Henrietta, furious, punches him.

-Later at his flat, Charles and the group are discussing the fiasco when Carrie arrives to apologise for causing trouble.
-Charles again says he loves her and proposes a lifelong commitment without marriage, which Carrie accepts.
-As they kiss, a thunderbolt flashes across the sky.

-In an ending photo montage, Henrietta has married an Army officer; David married Serena; Scarlett has married Chester, the Texan; Tom married Deirdre; Matthew has found a new male partner; Fiona is shown with Prince Charles; and Charles and Carrie have had their first child.
+Charles and his group later discuss the fiasco in his flat, where Carrie arrives to apologise for causing trouble.
+Charles repeats that he still loves her and proposes a lifelong commitment without marriage, which Carrie accepts.
+A final photo montage shows that Henrietta went on to marry an Army officer; David marries Serena; Scarlett marries Chester, the Texan; Tom married Deirdre; Matthew finds a new partner; Fiona is with Prince Charles; and Charles and Carrie have their first child.